 Derik Eselius (ERYT 1000) – Lead Trainer

 I first encountered yoga in 1991, just after High School, on an extended journey around the globe.
-India was one of the stops, where I met Baba Hari Dass, a life long yogic adept.
-I arrived at the inception point of what is a lifelong commitment and quest.
+India was one of the stops, where I first met Baba Hari Dass, a lifelong yogic adept.
+I had arrived at the inception point of a lifelong commitment and quest.